 Dressing the Grandchild

 Some grandparents, especially grandmothers, get very excited about buying clothes for their grandchildren.
 Unless they are observant and perceptive, however, many of the clothes they buy may end up in the back of a drawer or in a donation bin.
 Grandparents should ask the parents what kinds of clothes they would like for the baby and observe what type of clothes the parents are buying.
-Some parents want super comfortable clothes for baby.
+Some parents want super comfortable clothes for a baby.
 Some choose organic.
 Some want frilly for girls and... masculine for boys, and some want clothing that is not gender-specific.
 As your grandchildren grow, they will also develop their own tastes, but the rules remain the same: Observe how your grandchild is dressed and ask about preferences.
 And always include a gift receipt.

 06 of 08